 The 38th Battalion, Canadian Expeditionary Force provided a thousand man garrison in Bermuda from 1915 to 1916.
 This battalion, commanded by Lt Col Cameron M Edwards, was comprised in large part of soldiers from what is now The Cameron Highlanders of Ottawa (Duke of Edinburgh’s Own), who perpetuate the 38th, and the Governor General's Foot Guards.
 The 38th Battalion developed a close link to the community, regularly participating in many local ceremonies including Changing the Guard at the Government House.
 Of note was the heroic part played by members of the 38th in the rescue of personnel from the SS Pollock Shields which was wrecked on Bermuda's reefs in 1916.
 Three members of the 38th are buried in local cemeteries.

-The Bermuda Tattoo is the Signature Event of the Bermuda Regiment's 50th Anniversary Year.
-2015 marks fifty years since the uniting of the Bermuda Militia Artillery and the Bermuda Rifles to form the Bermuda Regiment.
+The Bermuda Tattoo is the Signature Event of the Royal Bermuda Regiment's 50th Anniversary Year.
+2015 marks fifty years since the uniting of the Bermuda Militia Artillery and the Bermuda Rifles to form the Bermuda Regiment, on which Her Majesty the Queen conferred the title of 'Royal" on 1st September 2015.
 The year-long celebration has been centred around the theme of "Reunion" with a view to bringing Bermuda together around their Regiment and attracting former foreign service personnel back to the island.
 The year to date has included a special Trooping of the Colours, a Stamp Issue, Exhibition of Military Art, a Freedom Parade and a Reunion Concert amongst other events.
-In addition to the Tattoo, upcoming there is a special SCUBA diving adventure dubbed "50 Dives", a Homecoming Celebration in September, two parades and the Anniversary Ball in November, and a Christmas Concert to round out the year.
+In addition to the Tattoo (when there will be a Royal Visit), ongoing there is a special SCUBA diving adventure dubbed "50 Dives", a Homecoming Celebration in September, two parades and the Anniversary Ball in November, and a Christmas Concert to round out the year.
 Please visit www.br50.bm to see the latest news and calendar of events.

 HOW TO HELP